msv-lab/f1x/doc/Development.md

 ## Search space representation ##

 The entire search space is explicitly represented as a C++ vector `searchSpace` in the SearchEngine.cpp.
-The search space can be arbitrarily manipulated and efficiently traversed in an arbitrary order.
+The search space can be freely manipulated and efficiently traversed in an arbitrary order.

+f1x synthesizer is bit-precise.
+The following integer types are supported:

+* char (signed or unsigned depending on platform)
+* unsigned char
+* unsigned short
+* unsigned int
+* unsigned long
+* unsigned long long
+* short
+* int
+* long
+* long long

+All other integer types are currently casted to long long.

 ## Runtime ##